SAQ guide

 Frequently asked

-SAQ A has 22 controls and is for merchants who fully outsource payment processing to a hosted payment page (like Stripe Checkout or PayPal).
-SAQ D has 329 controls and is the comprehensive default for any merchant whose environment touches card data directly.
+SAQ A has around 24 requirements under PCI DSS v4.0.1 (up from 22 in the retired v3.2.1) and is for merchants who fully outsource payment processing to a hosted payment page (like Stripe Checkout or PayPal).
+SAQ D is the comprehensive default for any merchant whose environment touches card data directly, with roughly 251 requirements for merchants (down from 329 in the retired v3.2.1, which consolidated many sub-requirements in v4.0).
 The cost gap is roughly $300 to $1,000 for SAQ A vs $5,000 to $20,000 for SAQ D.

 Continue reading